 403 of 701 (57.5%), 6,023 yards, 35 Touchdowns, and 23 interceptions

 Archer was a revalation in the CFL.
 He had come from the WLAF with the first US based franchise in CFL history, the Sacramento Gold Miners.
-They may have finished bottom of the West Division with a 6-10 record.
+They may have finished bottom of the West Division with their 6-12 record.
 But, that was a good performance for an expansion team.

 Archer went on to have a five year career in the CFL.
 Limited to only 12 games in 1994 for Sacremento due to injuries, Archer’s numbers dropped, but he still threw for 3340 yards.
 By the end of a five year career he had completed 1,388 of 2,434 passes (57%) for 20,671 yards with 120 touchdown passes.

 Should we be obsessed with volume?